ricaxov/xov/summer.md

 # Summer Training 🌞

 ## Description
-- (I'll rewrite everything later, cause it seems kinda bad 😥)
-- I intend on solving some problems of stuff I don't know enough about and see if this can make me improve
+- I intend on solving some problems and see if this can make me improve
 - I also have a theory that by doing more Codeforces problems I'll see some improvement
 - Obviously I'm not planning on becoming red all of a sudden, but making the problems have an average count of fifty sounds very nice
 <br>